 I guess the big why is my life and I sat down a number of years ago and said what’s the end game.
 What’s the why.

 You know why we wanted to do this and we both worked out that it’s really going to be a passive income and a net wealth at retirement.
 So that’s great that we say that.

 But what does that actually mean?
 Let’s try and put a number to that in terms of net wealth.
 What do we actually want in terms of a passive income?
 What do we actually want?
 And once we identified those two numbers I could then reverse engineer it from retirement age to my current age.
 And then we could put a structured investment plan in place to work out exactly how many properties we need to buy and when to get our desired outcome at retirement.

 So how far off is Anderson from reaching his property goals?

 So now if anything we do beyond this is either going to increase that number retirement or bring retirement forward.

 While this certainly means he and his wife can retire early, Anderson shares that stopping work isn’t actually the plan…

-Not so much to stop work by 40 I don’t think I’ll ever stop working because a I don’t look at it as work.
+Not so much to stop work by 40 I don’t think I’ll ever stop working because an I don’t look at it as work.
 I enjoy it too much.
 Yes.
 But I guess just to be able to give you the options of doing what you want and when and you know from the age of 40 onwards I want to do a big focus to I guess living I just living life.
 Yeah.
-You know travel and experiences like you know just, just enjoying life.
+You know travel and experiences as you know just, just enjoying life.